Coordinating Conjunction – Definition, Examples & Rules

 Definition: Coordinating conjunction

-The seven coordinating conjunctions
+The 7 coordinating conjunctions

 There are seven main coordinating conjunctions in English.
 Each conjunction has a specific function.
 Therefore, memorizing all of them and how you can use them is essential in academic writing.
 The seven types are:

-“For” is one of the most common conjunctions in English.
-Many people use it without recognising what part of speech it is.
-This conjunction indicates that the second part of a sentence (after “for”) occurred because of the first one.
+For” is one of the most common conjunctions in the English language.
+Many people use this conjunction without recognising what part of speech it is.
+This conjunction indicates that one part of a sentence occurred because of the other one.
+“For” is also a preposition; therefore, you should be keen about how you use it in your sentences.

 • We sat and waited, for the visitors had not arrived.